Senecio cephalophorus 'Mountain Fire' Indoor Care and Common Problems with Remedies

 Rotting plant base and stems collapse in Mountain Fire Senecio is an indication of basal stem-rot disease which is brought about by overwet conditions.
 Avoid overwatering during the cold season.
 Use the upper stem to propagate new plants and discard the infected parts.

-The common pests in Mountain Fire Senecio are spider mites, scales and mealy bugs.
-Isolate the affected plant to prevent spread to other plants and treat it for the pests.
-Learn how to identify and get rid of pests in houseplants.
+The common pests in Mountain Fire Senecio are spider mites, scales and mealybugs.
+Isolate the affected plant to prevent spread to other plants and treat it with neem oil or insecticidal soap.
+Ensure to follow the manufacturers instructions.

 Homeplantsguide.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.